ffund/ml-notebooks/notebooks/6-knn-voter-classification-hw.md

 #### 📝 Specific requirements

 * For full credit, you should achieve 75% or higher test accuracy overall in this notebook (i.e. when running your solution notebook from beginning to end).
-* If your solution is in the top 3 for test accuracy (relative to your classmates), you'll also earn extra credit toward your overall course grade.
+* If your solution achieves an especially excellent accuracy result relative to your classmates', you may also earn extra credit toward this lab grade (at my discretion).

 :::